junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — Placed on the Union Calendar, Calendar No. 32.
 - 2009-04-21 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-75.
 - 2009-04-21 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-75.
+- 2009-04-22 — Considered under suspension of the rules. (consideration: CR H4606-4610)
+- 2009-04-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1580.
+- 2009-04-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-22 — Mr. Gordon (TN) moved to suspend the rules and pass the bill, as amended.
+- 2009-04-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4606-4608)
+- 2009-04-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4606-4608)
+- 2009-04-22 — The title of the measure was amended.
+Agreed to without objection.